m4nu56/java-servlet-api-react/README.md

 We can inject the `HttpServletRequest` using the `@Context` annotation in our Jersey API endpoint.

-As long as the API is queried using the correct Cookie `JSESSIONID` we can access the session that was set by the Java Servlet App with a simple `request.getSession()`
+As long as the API is requested using the correct Cookie `JSESSIONID` we can access the session that was set by the Java Servlet App with a simple `request.getSession()`

 ```java
 @Path("users")